D-G-D/Python/Technical Notes/[PY-01] What is Python?.md

-# [PY-01] What is Python?
+# What is Python?

-## What is Python?

-**Python** is a programming language, born in 1991.
-The latest stable version (when this is being written) is Python 3.11.
+Python is a programming language, born in 1991.
 As a programming language, Python can be used by a programmer to write a program that performs a task.
-Since this course is data-oriented, let us mention a few examples in that line:

-* A **web scraping** program that captures data on the current prices published in an e-commerce web site, storing them in a database.

-* A **machine learning** program that trains an algorithm that assigns credit scores to borrowers in a lending platform.

-* A **pricing algorithm** that estimates the market price of a real estate asset.

-These programs are later executed many times without being modified.
-But you can use Python in other ways.
-For instance, to examine the variation of the stock price of a specific company, or the structure of the vacation rental market in a specific region.
-Either for developing a program, which always involves a bit of trial and error, or in a data analysis, we use a basic tool, the **Python interactive interpreter**.
-We can have several instances of the interpreter, called **kernels**, running independently in our computer.
-To deal with the Python interpreter, Pythonistas use an app that provides an as interface to the Python interpreter, chosen among the many available choices (see below).
+Users can sometimes interact with the programs, or configure their behavior, but they are often built with a specific application in mind.
+In a business environment, Python is often used to obtain, manipulate and share data and to control other tools (for example: e-mail).

 ## Python modules and packages